-- To add a bezel (it can be a 3.5-in bezel, or a 5.25-in bezel) to your drive, push onto the drive, making sure the tabs click into place.
-Refer to Figure 3-1. - To remove a bezel from a drive, use a straight blade screwdriver to lift the bezel tabs from the sides of the drive.
+- To add a bezel (it can be a 3.5-inch bezel, or a 5.25-inch bezel) to your drive, push onto the drive, making sure the tabs click into place.
+Refer to Figure 3-1. - To remove a bezel from a drive, use a straight blade screwdriver to lift the bezel tabs from the top of the drive, and push in the tabs on the sides of the drive.
 Refer to Figure 3-2. - To add or remove expansion brackets to the drive, use a T10 torx wrench to either tighten or remove the four torx screws that hold each expansion bracket to the drive.
 Refer to Figure 3-3.

 Figure 3-1.
-Adding a Bezel to the DDS-2 Drive
+Adding a Bezel to the DDS-3 Drive

 Figure 3-2.
-Removing a Bezel from the DDS-2 Drive
+Removing a Bezel from the DDS-3 Drive